CSC 8490: Database Systems and File Management

 Phase 11) Database programming

 Incorporate some (but not all!) of these features: JDBC; front ends; PL/SQL; sqlplus formatting; forms; reports; triggers, and other helpful or spiffy features.
+There should be some interactivity between your program and a user.
+If someone on the team has Web programming experience, a GUI would be nice.
 The deliverables here are

 Phase 12) FD's and normal forms

-Resubmit your relational database schema diagram (Phase 04).
-Next, for each table in your schema, list all the functional dependencies.
-Identify candidate keys and normal forms.
-If the NF is less than 3, describe some potential anomalies and provide and discuss a decomposition that is LJD and FDP into 3NF or BCNF.
+Consider your relational database schema diagram (Phase 04).
+For each table in your schema, list all the functional dependencies.
+Identify all candidate keys and normal forms.
+If the NF is less than 3 (this is rare, but it does happen occasionally), describe some potential anomalies and provide and discuss a decomposition that is LJD and FDP into 3NF or BCNF.

 Phase 13) Object Data Model